ClemHub/MetaCLADE_webserver/README.md

 ├── html_js          # Draft of the structure
 ├── metaclade_django # Draft of the webserver designed with django └── README.md

+html
+├── MyCLADE          # php and js scripts
+├── css_style        # css stylesheet
+├── draft
+└── server_images    # Images used in the webserver
 ```

+## Partners
+* Website designed by Clemence BLACHON - trainee at the Laboratory of Computational and Quantitative Biology
+* MetaCLADE implemented by Riccardo Vicedomini